NFYK12009U Astronomical Data Processing

 acquisition at the telescope.

 Fundamental instructions in processing of astronomical imaging and spectroscopic data, the nature and properties of generic UV-optical imaging and spectroscopic detectors (IR is addressed as time permits) relevant for data processing, and in signal-to-noise computations, noise‐contributions, photon statistics.
-The purpose aim is to enable the student to single‐handedly process standard imaging and (long-slit) spectral data in future research projects.
-These competences lay the background for potential future expansion of the competences to more advanced and complex data processing techniques by the student and/or collaborators/advisor.
+The purpose aim is to enable the student to single‐handedly process standard imaging and long-slit spectral data in future research projects.
+These competences lay the background for potential future expansion of the competences to more advanced and complex data processing techniques by the student.

 To pass this course the student must: